Advance Your Career

-Enrich your MPH by specializing in one of three concentrations:
+Enrich your public health master's program by specializing in one of three concentrations:

 Health Administration & Leadership

 Explore solutions to public health issues at an administrative level so you can effect changes that benefit underserved and vulnerable populations through policy and legislative efforts.
-Some of the many job titles that you'll be prepared for:
+Some of the many job titles a public health graduate program prepares you for include:

 - Director of Public Health

 - Health Systems Analyst